Written and released by Melanie (B-side US #35/A-side UK #9 1970).

-From the wiki: “The original melody was derived from a commercial jingle first written by Rose Malka Freidman for another product.
-A version of the jingle was then reworked by songwriters Roger Cook and Roger Greenaway, who had previously collaborated as performers and songwriters (‘You’ve Got Your Troubles’, ‘Softly Whispering I Love You‘) and then recorded into a full-length song, titled ‘True Love and Apple Pie’, sung by Susan Shirley, and released in 1970 with little promotion behind it.
+From the wiki: “The original melody was derived from a commercial jingle first written by Rose Malka Freidman for another, non-beverage product.
+A version of the jingle was then reworked into a full-length song by songwriters Roger Cook and Roger Greenaway, who had previously collaborated as performers and songwriters (‘You’ve Got Your Troubles’, ‘Softly Whispering I Love You‘).
+It was then recorded, titled ‘True Love and Apple Pie’, by Susan Shirley, and released in 1970 with little promotion behind it.

 “The idea for its use as a Coca-Cola advertising jingle came originally to an advertising executive named Bill Backer, working for McCann-Erickson — the worldwide advertising agency responsible for Coca-Cola.
-Backer, along with Cook and Billy Davis, was delayed at Shannon Airport in Ireland.
-After the forced layover with many hot tempers, the trio noticed their fellow travelers the next morning were talking and joking while drinking Coca-Cola.
+Backer, Cook and Greenaway weres delayed at Shannon Airport in Ireland.
+After a forced layover with many hot tempers, the trio noticed their fellow travelers the next morning were talking and joking while drinking Coca-Cola.
 Backer wrote the line ‘I’d like to buy the world a Coke’ on a napkin and shared it with Cook and Davis.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.